HacktoberfestMunich/Hacky-Easter-2019/presentation/intro.rst

 Rules
 -----

-* Only use the areas with your Teamnumber.
+* Only use the group area of your team.
 * There is a ``1px`` border around your group area.
 Don't overwrite it.
-* Open one TCP connection and reuse it!
+* Open one TCP connection per machine and reuse it!
 * All challenges has to be moving during the maze solving.

 * Please speak to us when the first four challenges are solved and you are starting the maze.

 ----